 We will require an HTML form where a user can enter their card details and other information.
 Create a payment.blade.php

-file and add the code below in it.
+file and add the code below to it.

 <link rel="stylesheet" href="{{ asset('/css/style.css') }}" />